Marshall F. McComb: California Supreme Court

 In 1955, Governor Goodwin Knight appointed McComb to the Supreme Court of California as an Associate Justice, where he served from January 1956 to May 2, 1977.
 For much of his career there, McComb formed the core of its conservative wing and often dissented from the liberal majority's opinions.
 In 1967, McComb swore in Ronald Reagan to the latter's first term as Governor of California.

 In 1968, McComb joined the dissenting opinion of Justice Louis H. Burke in Dillon v.
 Legg, in which the Court's majority established the tort of negligent infliction of emotional distress; Burke and McComb argued that the majority ruling opened up defendants to "potentially infinite liability beyond any rational relationship to their culpability."

-In the 1972 case California v.
-Anderson, in which the majority ruled 6–1 that the death penalty was unconstitutional, McComb was the lone dissenter, arguing that the death penalty deterred crime, noting numerous Supreme precedents upholding the death penalty's constitutionality (including 11 in the prior three and a half years), and stating that the legislative and initiative processes were the only appropriate avenues to determine whether the death penalty should be allowed.
+In 1962, McComb argued that the death penalty was at least a marginal deterrent to murder.
+As evidence, he gave 14 separate examples from the city of Los Angeles between 1958 and 1961 in which a total of 18 criminals had claimed that the death penalty had either deterred them from committing murder or caused them to take precaution to avoid committing murder.
+In one case, for example, an ex-convict had admitted to his probation officer that he thought about shooting and killing his arresting officer, but changed his mind since he was afraid of being executed.Orelius Mathew Stewart, an ex-convict, with a long felony record, was arrested March 3, 1960, for attempted bank robbery.
+He was subsequently convicted and sentenced to the state prison.
+While discussing the matter with his probation officer, he stated: "The officer who arrested me was by himself, and if I had wanted, I could have blasted him.
+I thought about it at the time, but I changed my mind when I thought of the gas chamber."In the 1972 case California v.
+Anderson, in which the majority ruled 6–1 that the death penalty was unconstitutional, McComb was the lone dissenter, arguing that the death penalty deterred crime, noting numerous prior rulings that upheld the death penalty's constitutionality (including 11 in the prior three and a half years), and stating that the legislative and initiative processes were the only appropriate avenues to determine whether the death penalty should be allowed.
 The majority's decision spared the lives of 105 death row inmates, including Sirhan Sirhan, assassin of Robert F. Kennedy, and serial killer Charles Manson.
 McComb was so upset about the Anderson decision that he walked out of the courtroom.
 Nine months later, the people of California would pass Proposition 17 by a 2–1 margin, reinstating the death penalty as an option for all prosecutions that took place after the adoption of Proposition 17.